 Here’s another example of the words “I Am”:

 Let’s say it’s 5:30 am.
 Your alarm goes off.
-You might think this:
+You might think about this:

 “Aaaargh!
 I am so tired!
 I need more sleep!
 Let me snooze 10 minutes!”
 What you could think instead is this: “It’s 5:30.
 My alarm worked today as well.
 I am ready to start a new day.”
-You see the difference?
+Do you see the difference?

 I know it seems kind of phony, but give it a try!

 Before we go to the next way to change your attitude, I want you to take a look at these two phrases as well:

 - I am so stressed out right now

 - I am ready to do a change, because of the stress that has affected me lately